labgem/microscope-user-doc/docs/content/search/keywords.rst

 What about the Dataset?
 -----------------------

-The available dataset list is project-specific, even if the main part of dataset list is common to all projects.
-Each dataset corresponds to a specific type of data in our database, PkGDB.
+Each dataset corresponds to a specific type of data in our database.
 Some dataset refers to the central table of PkGDB and will return a list of candidate genes matching the keywords search for the selected sequence (Gene Annotations, MaGe Curated Annotations, etc.).
 Some others will match a set of reference annotations showing similarities with the selected sequence (Escherichia coli, Bacillus subtilis, etc.), or will refer to relational tables of PkGDB containing the results of a specific method (Swissprot, TrEMBL, InterPro, TMHMM results, etc.).
 In the last two cases, the functional annotation of the candidate genes may differ from those in the selected hit.